jacmGlobant/pkpass-generator/README.md

    A function is created to compress a set of files into a .pkpass file using the zip command.

-## Flow to create pkpass with passkit-generator
+## Flow to create pkpass with passkit-generator (see the source code pkpassGenerator2.js)

 Alexander Cerutti has developed a library that offers a user-friendly approach, simplifying the entire process of generating the pkpass file.
 The advantage of this library lies in its minimal lines of code required for implementation.
 However, a limitation is that it relies entirely on NodeJS